-Materials and design quality
+Materiality and design quality

-- Business parklets must not be constructed of loose materials that can overflow into surrounding areas (i.e. hay bales). - Materials used must not deteriorate quickly and be easy to clean. - Low quality plastic materials are discouraged. - Low emission, recycled, sustainably sourced and/or locally sourced products are encouraged. - Natural materials and muted finishes are encouraged, including steel, aluminium, wood and recycled content concrete. - A 'neighbourhood character' approach is encouraged, to provide consistent design outcomes.
+- Business parklets must not be constructed of loose materials that can overflow onto surrounding areas (ie hay bales) - Materials used must be easy to clean and not deteriorate quickly.

+- Low quality plastic materials are discouraged. - Low emission, recycled, sustainably sourced and/or locally sourced products are encouraged. - Natural materials and muted finishes are encouraged, including steel, aluminium, wood and recycled content concrete. - Materials and design with align with the building or business brand is encouraged. - A 'neighbourhood character' approach is encouraged, to provide consistent design outcomes across the activity centre.
 This can be achieved by traders engaging with others within activity centres.